n15g/badger/README.md

     4. Naming convention for badge image files (Key Name):

-        1. All lower case, replace spaces with dash (snake-case)
+        1. All lower case, replace spaces with dash (snake-case or kebab-case)

         2. Use the Male version of the badge name, if there are gendered versions.
             (the-once-and-future-king.png)